brian-mcclune-nnl/ai-at-work/slides.md

 - What are your biggest concerns about AI adoption?
 - How can we establish trust and confidence in our team?

-**Remember:** This is a journey, not a destination.
-We'll learn and adapt together.
+**Remember:** This is a journey, not a destination!

 ---

-# Resources & Contact
+# Resources

-**Documentation:**
-- Internal AI Guidelines: *[Link to be added]*
-- Approved Tools List: *[Link to be added]*
-- Security Requirements: *[Link to be added]*

-**Training Materials:**
-- AI Fundamentals for Developers
-- Prompt Engineering Best Practices
-- Government AI Ethics Guidelines
+- CP-207: Corporate Policy for Use of Generative Artificial Intelligence
+- AI CORE: Artificial Intelligence Centralized Online REsource SharePoint site

-**Questions?** Feel free to reach out for guidance on responsible AI adoption.
+**Questions?** Feel free to reach out!

-*Let's build the future of government software development together.*

 ---